What is data-driven decision making? 8 best practices

 • Optimising resource allocation

 Next, assess your organisation's current data landscape.
-Determine what data you have, its storage location, and the collection process.
+Determine what data you have, where it’s stored, and how your company gathers data.
 Then create a data acquisition strategy from that assessment, including data sources, collection methods, and frequency.
 You also need to define a data governance strategy to ensure data quality, security, and compliance with relevant regulations.

 Next, assess your organisation's current data landscape.
-Determine what data you have, its storage location, and the collection process.
+Determine what data you have, where it’s stored, and how your company gathers data.
 Then create a data acquisition strategy from that assessment, including data sources, collection methods, and frequency.
 You also need to define a data governance strategy to ensure data quality, security, and compliance with relevant regulations.

 The quality and accuracy of your data are integral to the process, requiring your organisation to invest in implementing data governance practices to maintain data integrity, consistency, and reliability.
 Establish clear data standards, documentation and data collection, storage, and maintenance processes.
 Also, regularly audit and monitor data sources to identify and rectify issues promptly.

 Even if you're starting small, data infrastructure is key.
-It could be as simple as using Confluence Analytics to track how your internal content is performing.
+If you’re a Confluence user, it could be as simple as using Confluence Analytics to track how your internal content is performing.

 Process and analyse your data to derive meaningful insights.
 Spend time understanding the patterns and trends to guide your team’s decision-making process.